civican/legisinfo/42-1/bills/C-59/bill_text.md

 Paragraphs 28(a) and (b) of the Act are replaced by the following:

-**prescribing the form of judicial authorizations that may be issued under section 11.13 and** of warrants that may be issued under section 21, 21.1 or 23;
+prescribing the form of judicial authorizations that may be issued under section 11.13 and of warrants that may be issued under section 21, 21.1 or 23;

-governing the practice and procedure of, and security requirements applicable to, **hearings of applications for judicial authorization under section 11.13,** for warrants **that may be issued under section 21, 21.1 or 23**, for renewals of those warrants and for orders that may be made under section 22.3;
+governing the practice and procedure of, and security requirements applicable to, hearings of applications for judicial authorization under section 11.13, for warrants that may be issued under section 21, 21.1 or 23, for renewals of those warrants and for orders that may be made under section 22.3;

 governing the practice and procedure of, and security requirements applicable to, other matters that arise out of the performance by the Service of its duties and functions under this Act and over which the Chief Justice of the Federal Court or a judge is presiding; and